leodonoso/nftmintingsite/README.md

 # TheGreeks NFT Minting Website

-Originally started as an NFT minting website for @ItsTheGreeks on Twitter that I was developing alongside some peers, they never payed me, so I never finished it.
+Originally started as an NFT minting website for @ItsTheGreeks on Twitter that I was developing alongside some peers, they never payed me, so I never finished it at the time.
+Later on I decided I would finish it mostly just to learn more about Solana.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).